 Current Lab Members

-Brian Weeks, PI
+Brian Weeks, Assistant Professor

 I joined the School for Environment and Sustainability as an Assistant Professor in 2019.
 My research is focused on understanding how the world's biodiversity is responding (and will respond) to human impacts on the environment.
 I combine museum specimen-based work, genomics, and fieldwork.
 I have focused most of my work on birds, with a special emphasis on birds of the Solomon Islands, and North American migratory birds, though increasingly I am zooming out to larger scales and I am interested in expanding to both new areas and taxa.
 Please see my CV or Google Scholar profile for more detail.

-Brian Weeks, PI
+Brian Weeks, Assistant Professor

 I joined the School for Environment and Sustainability as an Assistant Professor in 2019.
 My research is focused on understanding how the world's biodiversity is responding (and will respond) to human impacts on the environment.
 I combine museum specimen-based work, genomics, and fieldwork.
 I have focused most of my work on birds, with a special emphasis on birds of the Solomon Islands, and North American migratory birds, though increasingly I am zooming out to larger scales and I am interested in expanding to both new areas and taxa.
 Please see my CV or Google Scholar profile for more detail.